 Creating an A/B test requires an A/B testing tool.
 Both Google and Facebook have their own A/B testing tool where results from ads can be measured.

 7. Test your ads at the same time

-To limit out any outside factors that can change your results, it is important that you test your ads at the exact same time.
-By doing that, you are certain that the difference in the result is not due to any factors besides the changes in your ad.
+To limit out any outside factors that can change results, it is important to test ads at the exact same time.
+By doing that, it is much less likely that differences in results are due to other reasons.

 8. Make sure the test runs for a sufficient amount of time

 Based on how detailed you want statistics to be, short, medium, and long timeframes can be set for tests.This ensures there is ample data available to analyse.
 For instance, if running an A/B test on a website, the test depends on how many visitors it receives per day.
 If there’s an average of 100 people that are visiting the website per day and the goal is to have a minimum of 500 sign-ups, then the duration of the test depends on how quickly these visitors sign-up.
 For example, if 100 people sign-up each day, that would mean that the test duration would be approximately 5 days.
 There are different ways to calculate it, but one way could be to use a calculator.

 Although there are multiple metrics to look at in an A/B test report.
 It’s important to only focus on those that make sense to the goal.
 For instance, if the goal is to achieve a high conversion rate, then it’s a no brainer to look at CVR (conversion rate).
 On the other hand, if increasing engagement is the main issue, then impressions and clicks are the appropriate metrics.
 Remember, focus on goals!